King Warrior Magician Lover: The Four Masculine Archetypes

 The bipolar shadow archetypes of the Lover are the Addicted Lover and the Impotent Lover.

-Lover Archetype’s Active Shadow: The Addicted Lover
+Active Shadow — The Addicted Lover Archetype

 The Addicted Lover is the active pole of the Lover’s shadow.